obsxrver/ComfyUI-Distributed/README.md

 ## Key Features

 #### Parallel Workflow Processing
-- Run workflows on multiple GPUs simultaneously with varied seeds
+- Run your workflow on multiple GPUs simultaneously with varied seeds, collect results on the master
 - Scale output with more workers
 - Supports images and videos